garrettluu/garrettluu/README.md

 ## Hi there 👋

-I'm Garrett, a computer science student at UC San Diego, and currently a developer for the Digital Media Lab at the Geisel Library.
+I'm Garrett, a computer science student at UC San Diego, and currently a developer for the Cultural Heritage Engineering Initiative (CHEI) at the Qualcomm Institute.
 Programming is something I'm passionate about, and I just love coding and learning whatever I can.

 ## About me